Lawmaker reaches plea deal as sex-assault trial set to start

 ST. ALBANS, Vt.
-(AP) — A former Vermont lawmaker accused of forcing a woman to have sex for rent has agreed to a plea deal on the eve of trial and faces possible prison time.
+(AP) — A former state lawmaker accused of trying to extract sexual favors in exchange for rent agreed to a plea deal on the eve of trial and faces possible prison time.

-WCAX-TV reports (http://bit.ly/2j5lX2s ) he pleaded no contest to prohibited acts and lewd and lascivious conduct.
+Republican former state Sen. Norman McAllister was charged with sexual assault.
+He pleaded no contest to prohibited acts and lewd and lascivious conduct.
 He faces up to seven years in prison.

-A jury was seated Tuesday.
-Trial was supposed to start Wednesday.
+A jury was seated Tuesday, and trial was supposed to start Wednesday.
 But McAllister reached a plea deal in which prosecutors dropped the most serious sexual-assault charge.

 Most Read Stories

-Note: This story has been corrected to show the lawmaker was accused of trying to extract sexual favors in exchange for rent, not forcing a woman to have sex for rent.